 Visiting UK as an EU, EEA or Swiss citizen 2025

-Citizens of the EU, EEA, and Switzerland (with the exception of Irish nationals) will need an Electronic Travel Authorization (ETA) prior to entering the UK as of April 2, 2025.
+Citizens of the EU, EEA, and Switzerland (with the exception of Irish nationals) will need an Electronic Travel Authorization (ETA) prior to entering the UK.
 Your passport must be up to date and valid for the duration of your trip.
 Entry using a national ID card from the EU, EEA, or Switzerland is no longer permitted unless you qualify for one of the following exceptions:

 - According to the EU Settlement Scheme (EUSS), you are either settled or pre-settled.